Evolix/ansible-roles/CONVENTIONS.md

 `vars` will hold files with variables definitions.
 Those differ from the defaults because of a much higher precedence (see below).

 `files` is the directory where we'll put files to copy on hosts.
 They will be copied "as-is".
-When a role has multiple logical groups of tasks, it's best to create a sub-directroy for each group that needs files.
+When a role has multiple logical groups of tasks, it's best to create a sub-directory for each group that needs files.
 The name of files in these directories doesn't have to be the same as the destination name.
 Example :

     copy:
       src: apt/jessie_backports_preferences